-Pumpkin Seeds Nutrition Data: Glycemic Index, Calories, Fat, Carbs, Fiber, Vitamins and Minerals
+Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 Pepita information

-Here is the nutritional properties of raw pumpkin seeds, including calories, carbohydrates, fat, protein, fiber, vitamins, minerals and other beneficial nutrients they contain.
+Here is the nutritional properties of raw pumpkin seeds, including calories, carbohydrates, glycemic index, fat, protein, fiber, vitamins, minerals and other beneficial nutrients they contain.

-Also find out their glycemic index and why snacking on these tasty green seeds, also known as pepitas, is a simple way to lose weight.
+Also find out their glycemic index and why snacking on these tasty green seeds, also known as pepitas, is a simple way to lose weight and improve your health.

 Nutritional data shows pumpkin seeds have 125 calories per 1 ounce (28 grams) and 285 calories per cup (64 grams) of raw pepitas.